virtengine/docs.virtengine.com/_gettingstarted/system_requirements.md

 The compute can be either VMs or Containers(OpenVZ/Docker).

-Master is the server where MegamVertice is installed to manage the `compute` and `storage`.
+Master is the server where VirtEngine is installed to manage the `compute` and `storage`.

 Slave is the fallback node for the Master.